Gexkill/sweng2/CI/src/index.md

 * JEE: Java enterprise edition
 * SVN: apache subversion, it is a version controller system, the successor of CVS **OR VCS?**
-* CVS: Concurrent versions system, the first(/older/former/...?) version controller system **gilles : I don't think it's the firts, it's a successor of SCCS**
+* CVS: Concurrent versions system, the first(/older/former/...?) version controller system **gilles : I don't think it's the firts, it's a successor of SCCS (according to wikipedia)**
 * Context: Contextual Information, it's a design pattern where the the main information are stored inside one object and this object is used to pass everything
 * Apache tomacat catalalina: It's an opensource web server developed by apache foundation (not oracle) for and only for servlets.
 * Servlet: A java program that runs on a dedicated web server, that is able to elaborate http requests and reply to them.
+* MIME type: Multipurpose Internet Mail Extensions type.
+These are two-parts identifiers used to identify formats of content transmitted on the web.
+* K&R style: Identation style named after Kernighan and Ritchie, who used this style in their book "The C Programming Language".
 **WRITE acronyms find in the code**